ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 Will often have to stand
 Beside his coffer chest and own
 &#x27;Tis &quot;built upon the sand.&quot;
-&quot;Tis good to speak in kindly guise,
+Tis good to speak in kindly guise,
 And sooth where&#x27;er we can;
 Fair speech should bind the human
 mind,